kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 ### Project Goal

-Develop an integrated optimisation engine that optimizes building energy consumption by dynamically scheduling flexible loads under dynamic pricing signals, while accounting for optional DERs such as PV generation and battery storage.
+Develop an integrated optimization engine that optimizes building energy consumption by dynamically scheduling flexible loads under dynamic pricing signals, while accounting for optional DERs such as PV generation and battery storage.

 ### Sub-Goals and Objectives